RoOLeary/multi-step-example/README.md

 A simple, but better example of what I meant on Thursday morning.

-The workflow is already mostly correct, however, I'd consider splitting this out, dividing the form into its steps, and validating on "Next" click.
-When the form submit method is triggered, it will only do so once all validations pass.
+Your workflow is already mostly correct, however, I'd consider splitting this out, dividing the form into its steps, and validating on "Next" click.
+When the form submit method is triggered, it will only do so once all validations pass on required fields, and not before.

-And only when we've gotten to the last step, does the actual "Submit" form render.
-I've added an example of using jQuery validation plugin.
+So basically, you're able to collect and append the data on each step, which is just a click, not a submit.
+Only when we've gotten to the last step, does the actual "Submit" button render.

+I've added an example of using jQuery validation plugin and setting some custom validation rules.

 Full disclosure: Haven't used jQuery in a LONG time, so this could be a bit rusty.

-Logging out the serialized form data.
-But on submission, you can more or less take it from there.
+Lastly, am logging out the serialized form data on "submit.
+But on actual submission, you can send that formdata onward.